atlarge-research/continuum/DSL/README.md

 NOTE: all configuration need to be in the `DSL/` folder so the file has access to npm dependencies (node modules).
 The steps are as follows:
 1. Create a `<filename>.ts file` anywhere under the DSL folder. (we recommend makind a dedicated folder so your files don't get mixed with source code files).
-2. type in one of the code snippets defined. code snippets (we recommend running cfg_basic for a simple working example).
+2. type in one of the predefined code snippets (to get started we recommend running cfg_basic for a simple working example and refer to the section about it below for a deeper understanding).
-Note.
 3.

 The generics folder contains the different variables in the configuration